 Griffin Center programming is focused on breaking the cycle of intergenerational poverty for children in East St. Louis Public Housing through a multi-faceted approach that includes:

-- After School Programming and Summer Camps at four public housing sites
+- After School Programming and Summer Camps at five public housing sites

 The Griffin Center serves approximately 350 children each year.
 At the highest level, the Center defines success in terms of the number of children in the program performing academically at grade level.